lancenacabuan/Shaliah/README.md

 Christ closely parallel descriptions of Wisdom as firstborn and agent of creation.
-And Hebrews 1:2-3 explicitly states the Son is the one through whom God made the worlds and who is the radiance of God's glory---concepts directly reminiscent of Wisdom of Solomon[\[31\]](https://tips.translation.bible/story/translation-commentary-on-wisdom-726/#:~:text=For%20she%20is%20a%20reflection,and%20light%20being%20reflected).
+And Hebrews 1:2-3 explicitly states the Son is the one through whom God made the worlds and who is the radiance of God's glory–-concepts directly reminiscent of Wisdom of Solomon[\[31\]](https://tips.translation.bible/story/translation-commentary-on-wisdom-726/#:~:text=For%20she%20is%20a%20reflection,and%20light%20being%20reflected).

 -   **Statements by Church Fathers:** The second-century fathers like